ZacharyCK/movie-industry-analysis/README.md

 4. **Run Joining Data File**

-    Run the joining_data.ipynb file and observe the results of the data queries in visualizations.
+    Run the finalize_data.ipynb file and observe the results of the data queries in visualizations.